Maple Butternut Squash Autumn Salad Bowl

-Vibrant and packed full of seasonal flavour and texture, this butternut squash and kale autumn salad will help you start fall off in style!
-Vegan, oil-free and gluten-free, it’s also made from simple ingredients with minimal effort.
+Vibrant and packed full of seasonal flavour and texture, this butternut squash and kale autumn salad will help you celebrate fall in style!
+Vegan, oil-free and gluten-free, and made from simple ingredients with minimal effort.

 We all know that summer is perhaps the optimal time for refreshing seasonal produce and eating huge, vibrant salads every single day.
 Over the last few months, I’ve had one at least once a day, every day.
 However, I don’t plan on stopping any time soon.
-Autumn salads can be just as abundant, fresh and packed full of unique flavour!
+An autumn salad can be just as abundant, fresh and packed full of unique flavour!

 That being said, I also love making many of my salads as imaginative as possible.
 Whether that’s combining sweet and savoury, making pasta the main ingredient, or just using a different tomato variety, I’m always trying out new things.
-One of my more recent creations is this autumnal salad with kale and butternut squash.
+One of my more recent creations is an autumn/fall-inspired salad with kale and butternut squash.

 This autumn salad is busting with nourishing ingredients that keep every bite interesting.
 The butternut squash is soft and sweet, there’s kale and broccoli bringing in some green goodness and absorbing flavour from the dressing.
 The apple is just the tastiest finishing touch of sweetness and crunch!